mdashlw/pit-stats/README.md

 ### Better Glint (since v1.5.0)

-If enabled, pit items will have an enchant glint if they got custom enchants.
+If enabled (default), pit items will have an enchant glint if they got custom enchants.

 Enable/disable this feature: **/pit config glint**.